-The deadline to submit all items for an admission appeal is July 1.
+Appealing an admission decision does not guarantee acceptance into Highlands College.
 Applicants denied admission may reapply five months from the date the prior application was submitted for the following application year.

 Financial Information

 Obtaining a college education requires a significant financial investment.
 Highlands College attempts to make such an education affordable to students from various economic backgrounds through endowment income and the generous gifts of donors.